1945 - 2021

 Wentja Morgan Napaltjarri

-Wentja is not a painter, she is not an 'elder'—she is an artist and she is a custodian of law.
+Wentja was not a painter, she was not an 'elder'—she was an artist and she was a custodian of law.

-Wentja Morgan Napaltjarri is the daughter of Shorty Lungkata Tjungurrayi, one of the original founders of the Western Desert art movement.
+Wentja Morgan Napaltjarri was the daughter of Shorty Lungkata Tjungurrayi, one of the original founders of the Western Desert art movement.

 Forced to leave their lands after the arrival of Europeans, the family journeyed an incredible distance east to reach the ration depot at Haasts Bluff.
 While at Haasts Bluff, Wentja met her husband, Ginger Tjakamarra, who was the son of the artist Makinti Napanangka.
 The couple eventually moved to Papunya, where Wentja started painting as her father's apprentice.

 Wentja's early system of connecting concentric circles and dotted bands has been replaced by mesmerising fields of tonal colours.
 Her paintings display a key motif, in most cases a large roundel, which represents an important rockhole where her family regularly camped.
 Surrounding the rockhole is a charged energy field of intricate dots.
 While she works, Wentja sings about the rockhole, and the songs and music are incorporated into her paintings.